dotRP/dotRPFunctions/README.md

 # dotRPFunctions

+> We have decieded to move this to tebex and the final free update will be 06 09 2022

 This is a collection of useful FiveM Functions we are using in our server, as configurable as we can make stuff

 Speed - Allows you to set a hard speed cap on vehicles